emiledelmas/Website_Docx_Generator/README.md

     III3 = request.form['III3']
 ```

-Then they is this really useful function which is delete_paragraph :
+Then they are this really useful function which is delete_paragraph :

 When we created tables to the docx template (manually) it also created an empty paragraph
 and when we add text into the docx file using python-docx library the empty first paragraph is still there and